simgislab/m-d.me/notes/roerich-trails-to-asia-en/index.md

 In some corners of the bazaars, or in the vicinity of Lamaist temples, one meets red-clad lamas who have traveled hundreds of miles from inner Tibet, selling holy relics and talismans.
 Curiously enough I have seen Buddhist talismans or srung-wa on Turki caravan men from Karghalik who seemed to be quite convinced of their potency.
 The black and blue turbaned Baltis are very prominent in the streets of Leh and usually find employment as coolies or caravan men, carrying heavy loads.
 Occasionally one meets the quaint figures of the Mons, preservers of the ancient Ladaki lore and probably an ethnic remnant of a primitive population, which has been submerged by subsequent waves of foreign migrations.

 During our stay in Leh, we made the acquaintance of the son of the Ladaki *aqsaqal* of Lhasa, a young fellow of considerable acumen, who was on a summer visit to Leh.
 The goods that he brought consisted of brick tea, Tibetan cloth puru, lama boots manufactured at Dre-pung, and other objects of the Lamaist cult.
-He even had several Tibetan xylographs for sale, prominent among which was the life story or namthar of Je-tsiin Milarepa, Tibet’s great ascetic and poet of the eleventh century A.D.
+He even had several Tibetan xylographs for sale, prominent among which was the life story or namthar of Je-tsün Milarepa, Tibet’s great ascetic and poet of the eleventh century A.D.

 Wandering through the streets of Leh, one feels the beating pulse of the great Asia that lies hidden behind the veil of a superficial modernization.